jackharrhy/canvasTutorial/README.md

 canvasTutorial
 ==============

-canvasTutorial is small python based web server that runs a few pages that showcase
+canvasTutorial is small python based web server that runs a few pages that showcase the HTML5 canvas element

 Version
 -------